dikortis/LetsTalkETC/Episodes/Episode_12.md

-mechanically turkey if you will to act on behalf of a blockchain following those attributes and that's that's kind of where that that idea evolved from versus you know certainly you can have a federation or a central authority act on behalf but you know here we've got that
+mechanically turkey if you will to act on behalf of a blockchain following those attributes and that's that's kind of where that idea evolved from versus you know certainly you can have a federation or a central authority act on behalf but you know here we've got that